zakklepac/zinc/notes.md

 * Implement simple element creation and appending with data
 * Implement simple element creation with templates

+* Create simple component with template and data
+*

 ## One-way binding

 ```